AidanHibbard/react-lighting/README.md

-# My first test with react three fiber
+# My first test with react-three-fiber lighting

 This project is a boilerplate for react three fiber projects in the future